 Then I realised it was futile.
 I was giving one day workshops that people loved, but they weren’t putting what they’d learnt into practice.
 I needed to switch people on to learning and to make them hungry for knowledge and, through ‘drip’ learning, change their approach to business and life through consistent and habitual changes that together make a powerful whole.

-At first it was a side project.
-I had my business and this was a pet project.
-I had four aims: Put together an incredible event as a proof of concept; find a way to get corporates excited by the structure and vision; get entrepreneurs and corporate execs to attend; and finally, use this whole thing to build a really big microphone for the brand, to let people know what our vision was, and how training and education can be transformed.
+- Use this whole thing to build a really big microphone for the brand, to let people know what our vision was, and how training and education can be transformed.

 Get people excited about your offering